- In-class Courses

 Major parts of the course focus on elements of the context in which auditing is carried out, including such topics as:

-Examination: Candidates will be required to sit for the midterm and final exams on the indicated date at a specified centre arranged by their respective provincial bodies.
-This information will be emailed to students at least 7 business days prior to the examination date.
+Candidates will be required to write midterm and final exams on the indicated date at a specified centre arranged by their respective provincial bodies.
+Information about exam location and other details will be emailed to students at least 7 business days prior to the examination date.

-Examination No Show (i.e., Failure to Appear): It will be considered an attempt and a failure if a candidate, who has not been granted a formal deferral by the CMA Ontario, does not appear at the assigned examination centre for a mid-term and a final examination.
+It will be considered an attempt and a failure if a candidate, who has not been granted a formal deferral by the CMA Ontario, does not appear at the assigned examination centre for a mid-term or a final examination.

-A mark of 65% must be attained in the course in order for a student to achieve a pass and proceed to the next course.
+A mark of 65% must be attained to achieve a pass and proceed to the next course.